peterxu30/adm/README.md

 ##Constants
 While a user interface is not yet available, there are a few parameters that are modifiable.
-THese are the constants defined in adm.go.
+These are the constants defined in adm.go.

 1. `Url`: The URL to query.
 2. `UuidDestination`: The file to write UUIDs to.